 dpkg-scanpackages /srv/aptrepo /dev/null | gzip -9 > /srv/aptrepo/Packages.gz

-compressed Packages.gz, which is a common format
+it as Packages.gz, which is common for small

-for small local repos.
+local repos.

 repo-add myrepo.db.tar.gz *.pkg.tar.zst